alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 start thinking about what to do with those answers.
 Whereas experienced puzzlers look ahead more, thinking about what to do next while solving the clues.

-I don't want to imply new puzzlers are wrong to solve this way.
+I don't think new puzzlers are wrong to solve this way.
 It's hard to look ahead if you don't have the experience to know how puzzles tend to work.
 But in general, knowing what you're aiming for can make it easier to solve the step you're currently on, and will let you jump ahead faster.
 My rough heuristic is consider how the puzzle will work at the start of the puzzle, then again at about the